Azure/azure-resource-provider-sdk/docs/README.md

 # Resource Provider API Guide

 A _Resource Provider_ (RP) is a web service that allows users to purchase an Add-on from the Windows Azure Store and manage it from within the Windows Azure Management Portal.
-Each Add-on in the Windows Azure Store has it's own Resource Provider that communicates with the Windows Azure platform, in order to support the various workflows involved in supporting an Add-on in the Store.
+Each Add-on in the Windows Azure Store needs a Resource Provider that communicates with the Windows Azure platform in order to support the various workflows involved in supporting an Add-on in the Store.

 ***Please Note:*** the Windows Azure Store is currently in Preview and we are actively improving the Resource Provider API based on feedback.
 Please make sure you read these  [important tips and gotchas](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/tips-and-tricks.md) before you start implementing your own RP.